-Notice that the week of "Sep 12" isn't selected.
-The rebuild process knew to skip this week because the attendance record shows the group "Didn't Meet" as pictured below.
+Notice that the week of "Sep 29" isn't selected.
+The rebuild process knew to skip this week because the attendance record shows the group "Didn't Meet".

 Because the group didn't meet at all, that week was removed from the occurrence map and ignored in streak data.
-The remaining gaps in Ted's attendance are truly the result of an absence.
+The single remaining gap in Ted's attendance is truly the result of an absence.

-Achievements
+Streak Achievements